danchoi/fredit/README.md

 you name it.
 To get Chad started, I would have to install a thousand and one dependencies on Chad's computer.
 I would have to tutor Chad on dozens of rails, bundler, gem, rake, and git incantations.
-All this just so Chad can tweak the damn view templates and stylesheets.
+All this just so Chad can tweak the frackin view templates and stylesheets.
+This is madness.

 Another option is to integrate a CMS into your Rails app.
-But in addition to being quite heavyweight, this approach is too restrictive when you want to give your collaborator as much control over the front-end as he or she can handle.
+But in addition to adding a mass of dependencies and code bloat, this approach is too restrictive when you want to give your collaborator as much control over the front-end as he or she can handle.

 **fredit helps you empower capable non-Rails programmers to help you on the front-end of a Rails app, with less overhead.** Just run a fredit-enabled instance of your Rails app on a server that he or she can access through a web browser.
 This fredit-able instance can have its own Rails environment, database, and git branch.

+## More ranting (reading optional)

+Rails development is becoming more and more complicated and evolving faster and faster.
+So is HTML and JavaScript development.
+You do the math.
+It's becoming less and less sustainable to have Rails programmers as gatekeepers of the whole Rails application stack.

+We need to figure out better ways to fold non-Rails programmers effectively into the Rails application development cycle.
+No, the answer is not to train everyone to be a Rails/jQuery/PostgreSQL/Haml/Git/CoffeeScript/MongoDB ninja.
+Part of the answer must be finding better ways to use people with a even just little bit of Ruby, HTML, JavaScript, and CSS knownledge to take some of the workload off our broad but still limited programming shoulders.
+Instead of looking for the next Haml or Slim, which shaves off yet another 0.5 percent of superfluous markup typing, isn't it better to find ways to make it easier to get OTHER PEOPLE to write and maintain the view templates for us?
+That's the kind of thinking I would like to encourage in the Rails community with this little rant.

 ## Install and setup